filipporomani/whatsapp-python/README.md

 ## App events

-App events are now available!
+Asynchronous app events are now available!

 The docs are available in the [wiki](https://github.com/filipporomani/whatsapp/wiki/App-events)